scholarslab/scholarslab.github.io/collections/_posts/2017-07-05-transcribing-typography-with-markdown.md

 [_two rules_]

-#E X A M P L E P A G E
+# E X A M P L E P A G E

 T2he _text_ on this page isn't in any book, but Demonstrates some techniques you might use to tranſ- scribe texts as you see them.
-Note that each line breaks with a backſlash before the newline.6 This signals the difference between a newline needed to fit the text on one screen and one which rep- resents an actual line break.
+Note that each line breaks with a backſlash before the newline.[^6] This signals the difference between a newline needed to fit the text on one screen and one which rep- resents an actual line break.
 "We find that the quotes run " along the side for extended quotes.
 Just as they do in